blastcloud/guzzler-docs/docs/examples/readme.md

 1. The API key is included in the URL query
 1. The correct URL param configs and address are included in the URL

-If everything is correct, final URL to call would be
+If everything is correct, the final URL to called would be:

 ```bash
 http://maps.googleapis.com/maps/api/staticmap?size={width in pixels}x{height in pixels}&scale=2&maptype=roadmap&sensor=false&markers=color:{color}|label:{letter}|{url encoded address}&key={api key}
 ```

-And the result would be an image like this
+And the result would be an image like this:

 <figure>
     <img src="/img/frost-building.png" alt="Google Maps Example Image" title="Google Maps Example Image" />